Utrecht Archives

 The Utrecht Archives (Dutch: Het Utrechts Archief (HUA)) is a records department in the Dutch city of Utrecht.
 The Utrecht Archives manages the biggest and richest collection of documents about the history of the city and the province of Utrecht and its towns and people.
-With over 200 km of archives, images (such as prints, drawings, maps, photo's, films) and 70.000 publications, the Archive is the major source of information for the history of Utrecht.
+With over 200 km of archives, images (such as prints, drawings, maps, photos, films) and 70.000 publications, the Archive is the major source of information for the history of Utrecht.
 The Utrecht Archives also disposes knowledge about legal supervision of archives in the field of analog as well as digital archive management.

 Besides, the national centre for ecclesiastical records is located in the Utrecht Archives together with the records of the Dutch Railways.
 The Utrecht Archives institution works closely together with other partners such as (local) governments, private individuals, partner institutions and other museums in Utrecht.

 Origin

 The origin of the Utrecht Archives can be found in a chest with charters, which was stored in one of the city gates during the Middle Ages.
 This gate was the ‘Catharijnepoort’.
 Due to the fact that this gate was also used as a place to store gunpowder, the city archive had to be moved to another location.
 From 1546 it was placed in a house called ‘Lichtenberg’ located at the ‘Stadhuisbrug’.
 In April 1803, magistrate Pertus van Musschenbroek, from Utrecht, was appointed ‘archivarius honorair’ (honorary keeper of records) for the department of Utrecht.
 On October 17, 1803, he was permanently appointed as archivist of the City of Utrecht.
 From 1826 on, a Royal Decree mandated that provinces and local authorities draw up an inventory of their archives.
 For the ecclesiastical records they named Christiaan Paulus de Vos as keeper of records.
 These records would become the foundation for the future Public Record Office in Utrecht.
 De Vos’ successor, Gerrit Dedel, who already went by the name of ‘Master of the Rolls’.
 The current Utrecht Archives originated in 1998 from a merger between the Public Record Office and the Communal Archive and Photo Service of Utrecht.
 Since then, the Utrecht Archives are managed by a ‘mutual arrangement’ of the Dutch Ministry of Education, Culture and Science and the municipality of Utrecht.
 There are over 70 employees and a large group of volunteers working at the Archive.
 Until 1 October 2012, the director of the Utrecht Archives was Saskia van Dockum.